 How it works

-- Start by contacting our Academic Freedom & Tenure Committee at email@example.com to discuss your concern.
+- Start by contacting the chair of our Academic Freedom & Tenure Committee, Vershawn Young, to discuss your concern.
 Alternatively, you can contact Katie Damphouse, FAUW's AF&T and Policy Officer.

 - If we can't answer your questions right away, we will assign a committee member to work with you.
 They will be from a Faculty other than your own so you can feel confident in their ability to meet, if necessary, with your chair or dean without discomfort or conflict.
 This committee member can help you navigate both informal and formal processes.